About .ca Domains

 - Aboriginal persons

-- Select the new Legal Type from the dropdown.
+- Change your preferred language and select a new Legal Type from the available options.

-- Check the box to agree to the terms and click Save.
+- Select the checkbox to agree to the terms and select Save.

-All .ca registrants must pay the Goods and Services Tax (GST) and might need to pay Harmonized Sales Tax (HST), which is GST and the Provincial Sales Tax (PST).
+All .ca registrants must pay the Goods and Services Tax (GST).
+Other taxes may include Harmonized Sales Tax (HST), which is GST, and the Provincial Sales Tax (PST).